docker/docs/install/index.md

 ### Supported platforms

-Docker CE is available on multiple platforms.
+Docker Engine - Community is available on multiple platforms.
 Use the following tables to choose the best installation path for you.

 #### Desktop